Cherish Property (“Cherish Property”, “We”, “Us”) is committed to respecting your right to privacy and protecting your personal information.

 +614 5004 7100

-If you consider that there has been a breach of the Australian Privacy Principles, you are entitled to complain to My Property Scout (see the Contact Us section for more information).
+If you consider that there has been a breach of the Australian Privacy Principles, you are entitled to complain to Cherish Property (see the Contact Us section for more information).

 We will acknowledge receipt of a complaint within 2 business days.